tomofuminijo/aws-vpn-demo/README.md

   aws cloudformation delete-stack --stack-name VPNDemo-ClientVPN aws cloudformation wait stack-delete-complete --stack-name VPNDemo-ClientVPN
   ```
-- Delete the certficate that is automaticaly createt in the stack in AWS Certificate manager.
-The certificate's name is such as <stackname>-Demo-server.
+- Delete the certficate in AWS Certificate manager that is automaticaly createt by the stack.
+The certificate's name is such as VPNDemo-ClientVPN-server.
 - Delete two IAM Identity providers.
 - Delete two SSO Applications in you AWS SSO.